Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Communication Design Examples for FL in Noisy Channels

-Instead of keeping $\rho_t^{\text{DL}}$ as a constant, we derive the following policy based on Theorem~\ref{thm:MDTpart} to guarantee the convergence of \textsc{FedAvg}:

-Finally, by applying the power control policy defined in Eqns.~\eqref{eqn:ulpwr} and \eqref{eqn:dlpwr}, FL tasks are able to achieve better performances under the same energy budget.
+where $e_{t,n,i}\in \mathcal{CN}\sim(0,1)$ is the additive Gaussian white noise, and $\rho_{t}^{\text{DL}}$ is the transmitted power at the server.
+The downlink SNR for the $n$-th user is \zixiangTCCN{ } Instead of keeping $\rho_t^{\text{DL}}$ as a constant, we derive the following policy based on Theorem~\ref{thm:MDTpart} to guarantee the convergence of \textsc{FedAvg}: \zixiangTCCN{ } Finally, by applying the power control policy defined in Eqns.~\eqref{eqn:ulpwr} and \eqref{eqn:dlpwr}, FL tasks are able to achieve better performances under the same energy budget.
 This is also numerically validated in the experiment.

 \mypara{Remarks.} We note that the proposed transmit power control only changes the \emph{average} transmit power at learning rounds.
-In fact, this method can be used in conjunction with a faster power control, such as the channel inversion power in Eqn.~\eqref{eqn:channelinversion} or any other methods that handle the fast fading component or interference, to determine the instantaneous transmit power of the sender.
-One minor note is that the pathloss component appears in Eqn.~\eqref{eqn:dlpwr} but not in \eqref{eqn:ulpwr}.
+Such method is often referred to as the \emph{outer-loop power control} (OLPC) \cite{G:05}, which operates at a very slow time scale and only relies on the large-scale, stationary information of the wireless FL system.
+In fact, this method can be used in conjunction with a faster \emph{inner-loop power control}, such as the channel inversion power in \eqref{eqn:channelinversion} or any other methods that handle the fast fading component or interference, to determine the instantaneous transmit power of the sender.
+Another minor note is that the pathloss component appears in \eqref{eqn:dlpwr} but not in \eqref{eqn:ulpwr}.
 This is due to the broadcast nature of download.
 For upload, the pathloss is absorbed in the channel inversion expression \eqref{eqn:channelinversion}.